openlookeng/hetu-core/hetu-docs/en/functions/map.md

 **map\_from\_entries(array(row(K,V)))** -\> map(K,V)

-Returns a map created from the given array of entries. :
+Returns a map created from the given array of entries:

     SELECT map_from_entries(ARRAY[(1, 'x'), (2, 'y')]); -- {1 -> 'x', 2 -> 'y'}

 **multimap\_from\_entries(array(row(K,V)))** -\> map(K,array(V))

 Returns a multimap created from the given array of entries.
-Each key can be associated with multiple values. :
+Each key can be associated with multiple values:

     SELECT multimap_from_entries(ARRAY[(1, 'x'), (2, 'y'), (1, 'z')]); -- {1 -> ['x', 'z'], 2 -> ['y']}

 **map\_entries(map(K,V))** -\> array(row(K,V))

-Returns an array of all entries in the given map. :
+Returns an array of all entries in the given map:

     SELECT map_entries(MAP(ARRAY[1, 2], ARRAY['x', 'y'])); -- [ROW(1, 'x'), ROW(2, 'y')]